James

 2024 Thesis Presentations

 About NCC NCC is a 4-year liberal arts college founded in 1861.
 It has more than 100 majors and programs from which undergraduates can choose!
 It also has an English Language Institute for international students.
 The English Department at the Faculty of Education and NCC have had an exchange program since 2004.
-For the 2024 – 2025 academic year (Starting in August, 2024), there is an opportunity for two to three students to study at NCC for one or two semesters.
-Basic Information Schedule and Application Process January/February, 2024: Explanation February : Candidates confirm requirementsFebruary 16: Submit to James Hall your intention to apply on Google Forms.
-It should include: […]
+Basic Information Schedule and Application Process January, 2025: Explanation February-March: Candidates confirm requirementsMarch 30: Submit to James Hall your intention to apply on Google Forms.
+It should include: – A statement of your intention to apply and explaining why you are a good candidate.
+(Within one page) – Your transcript – A copy of your most recent TOEFL

 2023 Presentation of Graduate Theses